ibm-cloud-docs/db2wh-saas/dr.md

 With the current generation of plans, the console allows you to copy backups to a separate region, and restore a backup to an instance in another region if needed.
 The region must be a supported region for Db2 Warehouse SaaS on Amazon Web Services.
 You are charged for the storage used for these copies, and for data transfer charges.

-### Previous Generation

-When deployed on AWS, the daily snapshot backup described in https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-br is also used for disaster recovery.
-This DR backup is encrypted and stored in Amazon Web Services S3 across 3 Availability Zones (AZs) in each region.
-Regional DR backups allow you to restore your instance to another zone in the same region if needed.
-The RPO for DR backups on Amazon Web Services is 24 hours.
-The RTO if a disaster occurs is approximately 4 hours.

 ## **Brazil: Supplementary Rule 14** (applies to systems provisioned for the Brazilian federal government)
 {: #rule_14}

 For the current generation of plans hosted on AWS, the disaster recovery (DR) option for {{site.data.keyword.dashdbshort_notm}} offerings is not available in Brazil for the federal government due to Supplementary Rule 14.